Baaghi (film series): Baaghi 2 (2018 film)

-A Battle-Hardened and an Rebellious Indian Army Officer goes in search of his ex-girlfriends Child who is mysteriously kidnapped.
-Neha reaches out to the only person who can help her with her plight Ronnie.
-He goes deep into the underbelly of Goa, facing off aganist drug lords, menacing Russian henchmen, and blood-thirsty animals.
-Daring Stunts, chase sequences, air strikes, bomb blasts, and other large scale action sequences will be done with a bona-fide, larger than life approach, truly making it a spectacle.
+A battle-hardened and a rebellious Indian Army officer goes in search of his ex-girlfriend's child who is mysteriously kidnapped.
+Neha reaches out to the only person who can help her with her plight, Ronnie.
+He goes deep into the underbelly of Goa, facing off against drug lords, menacing Russian henchmen, and blood-thirsty animals.
+Daring stunts, chase sequences, air strikes, bomb blasts, and other large scale action sequences will be done with a bona-fide, larger than life approach, truly making it a spectacle.
 The Rebel For Love gets ready to fight.